tmewett/BrogueCE/README.md

   first run `sudo spctl --master-disable` in Terminal to disable the prompts.
   (You can revert this setting in "Security & Privacy" in System Preferences.)

 - On Linux, run the `./brogue` script in the same the folder as this file.
+(Make sure you have SDL2 and SDL2_image installed via your package manager.)
 You can also run `./make-link-for-desktop.sh` to generate a .desktop file to place on your desktop or applications folder.